How to Create the Perfect Email Sequence (with templates!)

 Storytelling sequence

-Writing a successful storytelling email needs to come from an experience.
+Writing a successful storytelling email needs to come from experience.
 It should have an “Intriguing beginning, a riveting middle, and a satisfying end.”
 It would be ideal to have 3-4 different stories in order to capture the attention of varying types of people with varying needs.
 If not, one long story split into a couple of emails is also an option.

 Regardless of which you choose, be sure to capture their attention from the start with an interesting fact that keeps them wanting to read on.
 The more they read, the more they should be able to understand if your product could be for them, too.